-Welcome to Year 2!
-I hope you have all had a wonderful summer and are looking forward to being back in school.
-Our themed curriculum this term will be 'Movers and Shakers', which is a history based theme.
-We will be learning about historically significant people who have had a major impact on the world.
-The children will learn to use timelines, stories and historical sources to find out about the people featured and use historical models to explore their significance.
+Happy New Year!
+I hope you have all had a wonderful break and are looking forward to being back in school.
+Our themed curriculum this term will be 'Coastline', which is a geography based theme.
+We will be learning about about the physical and human features of coastal regions across the United Kingdom, including a comparison with a coastal region in Africa.

 Please note that our timetable is flexible and may be subject to change!